IoaNNUwU/rusty-colors/ISSUE_TEMPLATE.md

 ## Extra information

 [Any other information that might be useful]
 [Are you using a Plugin?
-Some languages (like Rust) require a plugin from the Marketplace to work on VSCode, please tell us if you are using any plugins that can be affecting the way VSCode renders your code]
+Some languages (like Rust) require a plugin from the Marketplace to work on VSCode, please tell if you are using any plugins that can be affecting the way VSCode renders your code]